Marker Logo

 this page online

-More about this memorial.
-The boulder that would become this war memorial was brought to Oak Park in the 1880s by Walter Bentley, who had admired the boulder on vacation at Devil's Lake, Wisconsin, and had it shipped to his home at 155 N. Scoville in Oak Park, not far from where Ridgeland Common park would be established in the early 1900s.
+The boulder that would become this war memorial was brought to Oak Park in the 1880s by Walter Bentley, who had admired it while on vacation at Devil's Lake, Wisconsin, and then had it shipped to his home at 155 N. Scoville, a half-block from where Ridgeland Common park would be established in the early 1900s.
 According to the Oak Park River Forest Museum, the rock is a 1.7 billion-year-old piece of baraboo quartzite.

 Bentley died in 1910.
-In 1924, when his property was acquired by Oak Park River Forest High School for its expansion, Bentley's widow offered the boulder as a gift to Oak Park's park board, which moved it down the street to Ridgeland Common.
+In 1924, when his property was acquired by Oak Park River Forest High School for a building expansion, Bentley's widow donated the boulder to Oak Park's park board, which moved it down the street to Ridgeland Common.
 In 1928, the boulder was repurposed as a monument to three turn-of-the-century military conflicts, some of whose veterans felt overshadowed by Oak Park's Peace Triumphant memorial to World War I, which was dedicated in 1925 to much fanfare.
 This memorial boulder was dedicated on November 11, 1928 — the 10th anniversary of the end of World War I.

 Oak Park Spanish-American War Memorial image.
 Click for full size.